 The right to a fair hearing includes the right to receive the reasons for the decision.
 Such reasons must be detailed and adequate so the individuals concerned know the facts that were relied on and the reasoning behind the decision.

 Application for judicial review

-In our example scenario, the physician brought an application before the courts for a judicial review of the hospital board’s decision on the basis that the termination of his privileges was not made in accordance with the principles of natural justice.
+In our example scenario, the physician brought an application before the court for a judicial review of the hospital board’s decision on the basis that the termination of his privileges was not made in accordance with the principles of natural justice.

 The court in this scenario found that the physician was denied procedural fairness for the following reasons:

 - The physician was not given the opportunity to be heard or appear before the medical advisory committee.

 - The medical advisory committee had limited and selective information on which to base its recommendation.

 - As the members of the medical advisory committee were polled individually by telephone, they did not have the benefit of discussion with each other before being asked to vote.

 - The members of the executive committee and the medical advisory committee who were involved in the initial investigation should not have participated in the decision-making process of the hospital board.

 - The procedure before the board was not a proper hearing—it was one-sided and arbitrary.